apache/yunikorn-site/src/pages/community/how_to_contribute.md

 YuniKorn uses:
 * JIRA for issue tracking.
 * GitHub Pull Requests to manage code review and the change itself.
-* Markdown in the source tree for the documentation.
+* Markdown for documentation, versioned and stored in the website repository.

 ## Find an issue
 We use JIRA issues to track bugs for this project.